apache/opendal/core/src/docs/rfcs/5314_remove_metakey.md

 The current `Metakey` design has several issues:

-1. Performance Impact: Users often unknowingly trigger expensive operations (e.g., using `Metakey::Full` causes additional stat calls)
+1. Performance Impact: Users often initiate costly operations unintentionally, such as using `Metakey::Full`, which results in extra stat calls
-2. Usability Issues: Users frequently attempt to access metadata that wasn't explicitly requested
+2. Usability Issues: Users often try to access metadata that hasn't been explicitly requested
-3. API Confusion: Overlap between `Metakey::Version` and the new `version(bool)` parameter
+3. API Confusion: There's a conflict between `Metakey::Version` and the new `version(bool)` parameter
-4. Implementation Complexity: Service developers find it challenging to implement `Metakey` correctly
+4. Implementation Complexity: Service developers struggle to implement `Metakey` correctly

-The expected outcome is a simpler, more predictable API that prevents common mistakes and improves performance by default.
+The goal is a simpler, more intuitive API that prevents common mistakes and improves performance as standard.

 # Guide-level explanation